 What is Modern Design?
 Trends today continuously fluctuate, they come and go, yet somehow everything still ends up beneath the overarching umbrella of Modern.
 Technically speaking, the clean and minimalistic lines that define Modern Design can be dated as far back as the late 18th Century in Scandinavia; however, Contemporary Design varies significantly from its parent form.
 Haiku Designs supports your endeavors to design and create a modern home.
 Whether you’re going for a more retro look or a sleeker and more current one, Haiku has pieces that cover a large portion on the Modern spectrum.
 First, we’ll explore a couple of the more dominant eras of Modern design: Mid-Century Modern and Contemporary Modern.
+Then, we'll touch on Haiku Designs Zen Modern.

 Mid-Century Modern design was at its height during the 50s, 60s, and 70s.
 Characterized and remembered now for its heavy use of patterns and colors, Mid-Century Modern featured Earthy elements and warm color tones.
 A bit of a rejection of the industrial, Mid-Century often featured wood and colors that were not only warm and neutral but suggestive of the outdoors.
 Further emphasizing the allusion to the outdoors were large, wall-length windows that truly minimalized and blurred the barrier between nature and our man-made shelter.
 Additionally, Mid-Century was the result of a very rich and transformative history.
 Post 2 World Wars and a debilitating Great Depression, Mid-Century modern held tight to the original Modern concept of functionality.
 Pieces that exemplify that are the Rosemary Coffee Table, the Rhody Lift Top Coffee Table, the Linden Gateleg Table, and the Currant Sideboard.
 Mid-Century Modern is further distinguishable due to its more rigid design rules and guidelines when compared to Contemporary Modern, however that is likely simply a result of hindsight.
 Because, it is a design movement of the past, we can now easily study its characteristics and motifs.